 7. Don't forget to onboard your staff

 Employees should find that VoIP works in largely the same way as their existing phone system, however, they may be surprised at the increase in call quality and bonus features that are on offer.
 You may need to brief staff on how to park calls, transfer calls, access voicemails and configure softphone apps if required.

 We hope that this brief checklist will help you when you're gearing up to move to a VoIP phone system.
-Take a look at our guide to UK VoIP providers, for a more in-depth look into choosing a VoIP Provider.
+Take a look at our UK VoIP providers guide, for a more in-depth look into choosing a VoIP Provider.

 Don't forget we're here for every step of your migration process, so if you have any burning questions you need to discuss before, during, or after migrating to VoIP, get in touch.
 We're always happy to help.